masagrator/glslc-nvn-static-recompiler/README.md

 Code was generated with Claude.

 GCC 15+ is a must.
-Clang will generate output incompatible with how musl functions work, older GCCs don't support `#embed`.
+Clang will generate output incompatible with how musl functions work, older GCCs don't support `#embed`.<br>
 Python 3 is also required.

 # How to recompile glslc